Lean manufacturing: Post-war Japan

-Levels of demand in the postwar economy of Japan were low; as a result, the focus of mass production on lowest cost per item via economies of scale had little application.
-Having visited and seen supermarkets in the United States, Ohno recognized that the scheduling of work should not be driven by sales or production targets but by actual sales.
+Levels of demand in the post-war economy of Japan were low; as a result, the focus of mass production on lowest cost per item via economies of scale had little application.
+Having visited supermarkets in the United States, Ohno recognized that the scheduling of work should not be driven by sales or production targets but by actual sales.
 Given the financial situation during this period, over-production had to be avoided, and thus the notion of "pull" (or "build-to-order" rather than target-driven "push") came to underpin production scheduling.